North Carolina Zoo: History

 In 1967, the North Carolina legislature created the NC Zoological Garden Study Commission to examine the feasibility of a state zoo.
 The nine-member commission found that a zoo was both feasible and desirable.
-The next year, the North Carolina Zoological Society was formed with the goal of raising funds and public support for the zoo project.
+Following next year, the North Carolina Zoological Society was formed with the goal of raising funds and public support for the zoo project.
 The same year, the legislature created the NC Zoological Authority to oversee the project.
 The site in Randolph County was selected from 6 sites after a 2-year search by the zoo commission, led by State Representative Archie McMillan of Wake County.
 After the selection of the site, its 1371 acre were donated to the state.
-A $2 million bond was passed and Governor Robert W. Scott dedicated the site in spring 1972.
+A $2-million bond was passed and Governor Robert W. Scott dedicated the site in the spring of 1972.
 Construction of the North Carolina Zoo began in 1974 with the official opening date of August 13, 1976.
 The first animals, two Galapagos tortoises arrived in 1973 and an Interim Zoo was opened in 1974.

 Ground was first broken for the Africa region in the spring of 1976, and the grand opening of the original five habitats took place in the summer of 1980.
-Today, it is home to a multitude of habitats, including those of chimpanzees, giraffes, gorillas, zebras and, elephants.
+Today, it is home to a multitude of habitats, including chimpanzees, giraffes, gorillas, zebras, and elephants.

-In 1978, Ham, a chimpanzee who became the first hominid in outer space, was moved to the North Carolina Zoo from the National Zoo in Washington, D.C.
-He lived there until his death in 1983 from a heart attack.
+In 1980, Ham, a chimpanzee who became the first hominid in outer space, was moved to the North Carolina Zoo from the National Zoo in Washington, D.C.
+He lived there until his death three years later from a heart attack.

 The Zoo has continued to expand ever since.
-Throughout the 1980s, the habitats of the Africa region opened and in 1984 the Zoo received accreditation from the Association of Zoos and Aquariums (AZA).
+Throughout the 1980s, the habitats of the African region opened.
+Additionally, the Zoo in 1984 received accreditation from the Association of Zoos and Aquariums (AZA).
 In 1993, the first of the North America habitats was completed, home to the animals and habitats of the Sonora Desert.
-The final North America region opened in 1996.
+The final North American region opened in 1996.

-The Connect NC bond referendum was approved during the March 2015 primary election.
-Funds from the bond will be used to construct a new Asia region with the goal of attracting more than 1 million people a year.
+The Connect NC bond referendum was approved during the March, 2015 primary election.
+Funds from the bond will be used to construct a new Asia region to attract more than 1 million people a year.

-On August 19, 2022, the zoo officially broke ground on the new Asia region.
+On August 19, 2022, the zoo officially broke ground on the Asia region of the Zoo.

-In addition to providing encounters with wild animals living in natural settings, the North Carolina Zoo offers down-to-earth, authentic and memorable ways for families to play and stay together.
+In addition to providing encounters with wild animals living in natural settings, the North Carolina Zoo offers down-to-earth, authentic and memorable ways for North Americans to play and stay together.
 The Zoo also offers a variety of nature-based, educational programs and camps.